sittimunirahar/GitHub-chatbot/README.md

 # GitHub Chatbot - Custom Question Answering

 This is an Azure Bot Framework called GitHub Chatbot.
-It is a custom question answering bot that uses a trained knowledge base as its source.
-The sources were generated from Github Documentation of Get Started https://docs.github.com/en/get-started, editorial and chit chat.
+It is a custom question answering bot that uses a trained knowledge base as its source, generated from Github Documentation of Get Started https://docs.github.com/en/get-started, editorial and chit chat.

-This bot framework SDK source code is generated from Azure bot created in my azure subscription.

 This project is for [Microsoft Code; Without Barriers Hackathon 2023](https://cwb2023.devpost.com/)